 Allergy drops are daily drops of allergen extract are placed under the tongue for 1-2 minutes.
 Drops are administered at home after the first dose is tolerated in our office.
 Treatment begins approximately three months prior to peak allergy season and continues through the completion of allergy season.
 Year-round therapy may also be considered.
 While allergy drops are not as effective as allergy shots, they do offer a safe, convenient option for those who do not tolerate allergy shots, as well as people who are unable to commit to an allergy shot schedule.

-Although not covered by insurance, allergy drops offer convenience and other possible savings: no payments (co-pays or out-of-pocket costs) associated with allergy shots and/or prescription medicines and no need to drive to an allergy shot location.
+Although not covered by insurance, allergy drops offer the convenience of home and no need to drive to a clinic for allergy shots.
 Patients may also use their flexible spending account to pay for drops.

 If you suffer from environmental allergies and are between 5 to 65 years old, you may be a candidate for this treatment option.
 Talk to your ARC Allergist to be evaluated for allergy drops.